three female college students talking and laughing

 Deadline to apply

-***Students who apply after the deadline will be considered on a case by case basis.***
+***Students who apply after the deadline will be considered on a case-by-case basis.***

 • Summer semester: April 1